OctopusDeploy/docs/src/pages/docs/deployments/docker/docker-run-with-networking.md

 ### Step 2: Creating container 1 {#step2-create-container1}

-From the project process page, add a new step via **{{Add Step,Run a Docker Container}}**.
+From the project process page, add a new step via **Add Step ➜ Run a Docker Container**.
 This step helps you configure the parameters that will be passed to the [docker run](https://docs.docker.com/engine/reference/commandline/run/) command.

 1. Set the *Name* to **First Server**.
 2. Ensure the step is set to run on the **docker-server** role (targeting the Docker host and Network we created earlier).